tuxpi.com.1475518886.jpg

 Glühwein and the Christmas Market Tradition

 My Dutch home might be Europe’s best location for maximizing visits to the markets.
-From here I am in the enviable and dangerous position to be strolling Aachen’s German Weihnachtsmarkt, or Maastricht’s Dutch Kerstmarkt in twenty minutes, and the Village du Noël, Liège, Belgium in about half an hour.
+From here, I am in the enviable and dangerous position to be strolling Aachen’s German Weihnachtsmarkt, or Maastricht’s Dutch Kerstmarkt in twenty minutes, and the Village du Noël, Liège, Belgium, in about half an hour.
 The markets in Brussels, Antwerp, Dusseldorf, Cologne, and Bonn are just an hour away.

 Hover over the pictures (or choose landscape on mobile) for more pictures of my favourite Christmas market memories.